 The Internal Revenue Service (IRS) recently began notifying employers via a letter containing several attachments if the employer may owe a penalty for failing to comply with the employer mandate requirements under the Affordable Care Act (ACA).
 As early as November 3, 2017, the IRS started mailing Employer Shared Responsibility Payment (ESRP) Letter 226J to applicable large employers (ALEs) that may owe an ESRP for one or more months in tax year 2015.
 Included with Letter 226J, ALEs will receive Form 14764 Employer Shared Responsibility Payment Response and Form 14765 Employee Premium Tax Credit (PTC) Listing.
 Samples of Letter 226J, Form 14764 and Form 14765 are all available on the IRS website.
 The IRS is mailing Letters 226J on a rolling basis.

-On November 2, 2017, new guidance was released by the IRS concerning Employer Shared Responsibility assessments under the ACA, also known as the Section 4980H Employer Mandate penalty.
+On November 2, 2017, , also known as the Section 4980H Employer Mandate penalty.
 Among other things, the guidance indicates that the IRS is issuing ACA employer assessments covering tax year 2015.
 Assessments are calculated separately for each employee and each month during which a full-time employee received subsidized ACA coverage.
 ALEs first filed and furnished Forms 1094-C and 1095-C in early 2016 for the 2015 calendar year.

 Impact to Employers

 If you receive a Letter 226J, Form 14764 must be signed and received by the IRS by the response date indicated on the first page of Letter 226J, generally 30 days from the letter date.
 At the top of Form 14764, the IRS provides a telephone number for the employer to call to request more time to respond.

 The two-sided form requires that the ALE provide: